stupakov/indonesian-numbers/README.md

 ## TODO

-- add react
-- js and jsx plugins for vim
 - build simple text box
 - validation of typing a known string
 - randomly generate number and get its indonesian name
 - numbers over 9999
+- js and jsx plugins for vim
 - fix indentation of html in vim